Lenape: Texas Republic

 The Lenape remained friendly after Texas won its independence.
 Republic of Texas President Sam Houston favored a policy of peaceful relations with all tribes.
-He sought the services of the friendly Lenape and, in 1837, enlisted several Lenape to protect the frontier from hostile western tribes.
+He sought the services of the friendly Lenape, and in 1837, enlisted several Lenape to protect the frontier from hostile western tribes.
 Lenape scouts joined with Texas Rangers as they patrolled the western frontier.
 Houston also tried to get the Lenape land claims recognized, but his efforts were met only by opposition.

 The next Texan President, Mirabeau B. Lamar, completely opposed all Indians.
 He considered them illegal intruders who threatened the settlers' safety and lands and issued an order for their removal from Texas.
 The Lenape were sent north of the Red River into Indian Territory, although a few scattered Lenape remained in Texas.

 In 1841, Houston was reelected to a second term as president and his peaceful Indian policy was then reinstated.
-A treaty with the remaining Lnape and a few other tribes was negotiated in 1843 at Fort Bird and the Lenape were enlisted to help him make peace with the Comanche.
+A treaty with the remaining Lenape and a few other tribes was negotiated in 1843 at Fort Bird and the Lenape were enlisted to help him make peace with the Comanche.
 Lenape scouts and their families were allowed to settle along the Brazos and Bosque rivers in order to influence the Comanche to come to the Texas government for a peace conference.
 The plan was successful and the Lenape helped bring the Comanches to a treaty council in 1844.